help-me-mom/ng-mocks/README.md

  * `npm install --save-dev buffer`
  * `npm install --save-dev process`

-You could also try running `npm install` twice or, if possible, upgrade to a newer version of `npm`.
+Other workarounds are running `npm install` twice or, if possible, upgrading to a newer version of `npm`.

 These are the environments reported failing/working: